 In fact, when money can be reinvested into core competencies, many companies grow, creating even more opportunities for skilled American workers here in the states.

-BPO Myth #2: If You Outsource, You Relinquish Control of Your Business
+Myth #2: If You Outsource, You Relinquish Control of Your Business?

-Fact: Using an outsourced provider gives you more time to focus on what matters most.
+Fact: Using an outsourced provider gives you more time to focus on what matters most - Busting the most common outsourcing myths.

 We can understand where this kind of misconception comes from.
 After all, just how much control will leaders have over a process that's being delegated to a team that's half a world away?
 There's actually a really simple answer: the same amount of control they'll have over a process that's being delegated to a team down the hallway.